MengtingSong/EC601_MiniProject_1/README.md

 # EC601_MiniProject_1

 ## How to run our code?
 - Firstly, open TravelTweets.py.
-Replace the consumer_key, consumer_secret, access_token, access_token_secret with yours.
+Replace the consumer_key, consumer_secret, access_token, access_token_secret with your own keys;
 - Run $ python TravelTweets.py;
 - Set up Google environment;
 - Wait for the process done.
 You should see a new folder named "result" created containing 25 text files titled with city names;